 Let’s talk about some ways that you can get rid of cockroaches that are in your home.
 The first thing you need to remember is not to tread lightly when it comes to cockroaches.
 These pests multiply very quickly, and they can be difficult to eradicate.

 If you have a roach infestation, you should strongly consider hiring a professional exterminator.
-You don’t want to mess around with roaches until the infestation grows completely out of control.
-And if you see one roach, chances are you may already have a hundred.
+You don’t want to mess around with roaches since you could wind up with an infestation that grows completely out of control.
+If you see one roach, chances are you may already have a hundred.
 Don’t wait around for the cockroaches to leave on their own, because chances are this will not ever happen.

 Here are some ways you can get rid of cockroaches: